Rathdangan: Places of interest

 Rathdangan once had two pubs, two shops and a post office.
-Only one pub now remains, and while known by locals as Junior's the name over the door is Byrne's, per the family name.
+One pub remained known by locals as Junior's but closed during Covid-19 and was put up for sale in July 2022; the name over the door is Byrne's, per the family name.
+This pub, built in the early 1800s, was the first building in Rathdangan and one of three pubs in the village.
 A community shop operates most mornings, in the parish hall "The Village Pantry".
 An amenity park and playground was opened in July 2018.

 Tober Owen Well

 A holy well, Tober Owen, or St. John's Well, is a short distance from the village on the left side of the road leading to the Glen of Imaal.
 A festival used to take place on the saint's day, June 24.
 An ancient tree used to grow over the well and a man called Moore was eventually hanged on the tree, having been on the run for quite some time, for murdering Hume of Humewood who hunted rebels of the 1798 rebellion.
 The tale goes that nothing grew upon the limb on which Moore was hanged and when the tree was blown down in a storm, it was used as firewood by some locals but those pieces of the branch used to hang Moore exploded and scattered all around the place.
 A memorial to Moore was erected beside the well.